 Step 19: Drill a pilot hole through the page block.

 If you don't have a drill press, lay the page block on a scrap piece of wood.
-Position the hole near the edge of the cavity but not touching it.
+Plan to drill the hole inside the cavity, near the edge of the rectangle but not touching it.

 Put something stiff on top of the page block (a thick piece of scrap chipboard, colored yellow, is shown in the photo) and press it down hard with your free hand while drilling.
-This downward pressure will keep the paper from bunching up around the drill bit, and keep the pages from bulging out in both directions.
+This pressure will keep the paper from bunching up around the drill bit, which makes the pages bulge out in both directions.

 Step 20: Set up your scroll saw.

-Thread the blade through the hole and load it into the saw.
+Thread the blade through the pilot hole and load it into the saw.
 (See the Supplies page for tips on scroll saw blades and where to get good ones.)
-Adjust the saw's hold-down clamp to apply a bit of pressure: you want to keep the page block from jumping up and down during sawing, but you also want to move it around easily.
+Adjust the saw's hold-down clamp to apply a bit of pressure: you want to keep the page block from jumping up and down during sawing, but you also want to be able to move it around easily.

-Note to experienced scroll saw-ers: you can skim the following instructions, as they're made mostly for scroll saw neophytes.
-You probably already know how to turn a corner.
+Note to experienced scroll saw-ers: you can skim the following instructions, as they're mostly for scroll saw neophytes.
+You probably know how to turn a corner.